Harsh151200/WD4E-Coursera-/README.md

 # WD4E-Coursera-
-WD4E course offered by Coursera from University of Michigan
+WD4E course offered by Coursera from University of Michigan thauht by Collen Van Lent and Dr. Charles Severances